• Skip to main content

 Jump to Recipe Print Recipe

-This humble green Bathua Raita made with freshly sorted and boiled Bathua leaves is rich in savory flavors.
-Rich in Vitamin A, this Bathua ka Raita is made in winters in North India as these green leafy are for warming the body.
+This humble green Bathua Raita made with freshly sorted and boiled Bathua leaves is rich in savory flavors and perfect with hot roti or paratha.

 Bathua Raita or Curd Dunked with Bathua leaves is a easy recipe to include nutritious leaves in your daily meals.
 Bathua is consumed during winters as it naturally keeps the body warm.
 In winters, I prefer consuming homemade fresh curd (not refrigerated ones).